 Figure 4 reports the impulse responses of our model to a decline in the quality of capital by 2% of the existing stock.
-All variables are reported in percentage point deviation from steady state and for twenty periods after the shock.
+All variables are reported in percentage point deviation from steady state and for forty periods after the shock.
 We interpret a capital quality shock as the occurrence of losses on loans made by banks to firms.
 Capital and its price fall on impact and drive bank assets down.
 The rate of return on loans is also reduced on impact, which in turn reduces the net interest income of banks.
 Investment reacts smoothly to the capital quality shock due to the presence of investment adjustment costs and the depressed price of capital.

 Both the interest rate on deposits and the return on bank stocks fall.
-Banks reduce their loans to firms because the returns to capital R_K is low and because the capital requirement is binding.
-Hence banks reduce their demand of deposits and the rate of return R_D falls.
+Banks reduce their loans to firms because the returns to capital R_K is low and because they want to avoid the capital ratio from falling below the required level.
+In other words, banks de-leverage and reduce financial intermediation.
+As a result, banks reduce their demand of deposits and the rate of return R_D falls.
 The return on bank stocks R_X falls as well as the price of bank stocks q due to the sharp fall in bank income; bank net worth is also reduced.
-To keep the equityto-asset ratio from falling below its required level, banks respond to the fall in net worth (retained earnings) by issuing new stocks even though bank stock prices are low.
+To keep the equity-to-asset ratio from falling below its required level, banks respond to the fall in net worth (retained earnings) by issuing new stocks even though bank stock prices are low.
 Equity rebounds faster than assets and the equity-to-asset ratio increases.
-The dynamic response of the capital ratio is consistent with the VAR evidence reported in section 4, which showed that a hump-shaped response of the equity-to-asset ratio to a shock in loan loss provisions (or net charge offs).
+The dynamic response of the capital ratio is consistent with the VAR evidence reported in section 3, which showed that a hump-shaped response of the equity-to-asset ratio to a shock in loan loss provisions (or net charge offs).